yegor256/blog/_drafts/vision.md

 invention of iPhone made millions of people happy, but also caused a lot of trouble for Nokia and Blackberry.
 An eventual invention of a cancer vaccine will make millions of people healthier, but also will make thousands of oncologists jobless.
-My point is that any project has positive and negative stakeholders.
+My point is that any project has both positive and negative stakeholders.

 Each stakeholder must have a list of needs.
 They have to be simple